dylan-dang/jumpcutter-crack/README.md

 ## Afterword

-After every JumpCutter update, jumpcutter-crack will be overwritten and will have to be reinstalled. jumpcutter-crack will not be guaranteed to work for future versions to JumpCutter as updates roll out, as JumpCutter is early in its beta.
+After every JumpCutter update, jumpcutter-crack will be overwritten and will have to be reinstalled.
+Jumpcutter-crack will not be guaranteed to work for future versions to JumpCutter as updates roll out, as JumpCutter is early in its beta.
 As such, jumpcutter-crack is meant to be used for educational purposes only.
 To avoid these hassles, the best way to experience JumpCutter is through an official [JumpCutter subscription](https://jumpcutter.com/pricing), which also provides a gracious 2 week free trial.

 ## License